 Avoid just listing the tasks you did in previous jobs, but highlight your accomplishments.
-If you have no previous farrier experience highlight your experience in a related field if possible. (i.e. I successfully took care of 12 horses…).
+If you have no previous florist experience highlight your experience in a related field if possible. (i.e. I had a summer job in a garden centre).

 Use these two or three paragraphs to show them why you want to work for them.
-Obviously the best way to show your intent is if you have a personal connection and have direct examples of why you want to work with them (i.e. attended one of his workshops and you feel you can learn a lot from him), but if not this is where doing your research counts.
+Obviously the best way to show your intent is if you have a personal connection and have direct examples of why you want to work with them (i.e. attended one of their workshops and you feel you can learn a lot from them).
+If not, this is where doing your research counts.